-NRA Foundation Grant - Arkansas
+National Rifle Association (NRA) Foundation Grant - Arkansas

-Grants to Arkansas Nonprofits and Agencies to
+Grants to Arkansas Nonprofits, Agencies, and Organizations

 Foundation / Corporation